auth0/docs/articles/quickstart/backend/rails/interactive.md

 Create a controller to handle the public endpoint `/api/public`.

-The `/public` endpoint does not require to use the `Secured` concern as it is accessible to non-authenticated requests.
+The `/public` endpoint does not require the `Secured` concern as it is accessible to non-authenticated requests.

 ## Create the private endpoints {{{ data-action=code data-code="app/controllers/private_controller.rb" }}}